soodoku/on-writing/README.md

   Looking for adjectives?
 The tool mines books and lists all the adjectives that have been used with a particular noun.

 * [Ludwig](https://ludwig.guru/)
-  Finds similar sentences to ones you are trying to write from reputable websites to help you write better.
+  Find similar sentences to the ones you are trying to write from reputable websites to help you write better.

 ### Presenting Well